gluestack/ui-examples/readme.md

-### This repository contains source code of all then examples that are shown on website
+### This repository contains source code of all the examples that are shown on website